Participants will be provided with the option to pick one of the following choices of content, and will be allocated all sessions in that choice.

 Rehana Reid, Head of Grants, Rosa Fund UK

-This workshop will explore the key difference between funding work with women and the key principles that underpin funding that is gender informed and delivered from an understanding of women’s lived experience of inequality.
-A collaboration between Rosa the Fund for Women and Girls, Homeless Link’s Ending Women’s Homelessness Fund and Imkaan, this workshop will share good practice and learning on what is involved in funding from an ethos that recognises gender inequality, the intersectionality of gender and race and supports women’s empowerment and access to gender specialist services.
+This workshop explored the key difference between funding work with women and the key principles that underpin funding that is gender informed and delivered from an understanding of women’s lived experience of inequality.
+A collaboration between Rosa the Fund for Women and Girls, Homeless Link’s Ending Women’s Homelessness Fund and Imkaan, this workshop shared good practice and learning on what is involved in funding from an ethos that recognises gender inequality, the intersectionality of gender and race and supports women’s empowerment and access to gender specialist services.
 During the first three weeks of lockdown 14 women and 2 children were killed, yet emergency responses for women locally were minimal with very few areas opening women only emergency accommodation, and many refuge spaces unavailable.
 The continued need to advocate for women’s voices to be heard was seen in stark reality during the pandemic, and funders can play a huge role in changing this reality by how we fund women and girls.

 Choice 3 – Webinar stream: Stronger Foundations